transformational leader

 Get Paid for Your Knowledge

-• Martin Luther King Jr.: Led the civil rights movement with a powerful vision of equality, motivating millions to pursue justice and change.
+• Martin Luther King Jr.: Inspired the civil rights movement with a powerful vision of justice and nonviolence.

 Transform Workplace with Your Leadership